 English (ENGL)

 A course designed for students to gain proficiency in writing.
 Work will include instruction in grammar and in the basic elements of style.
 Entering students whose scholastic records indicate that they need additional practice in writing are required to take ENGL 100.
 NOTE: Students taking ENGL 100 must take ENGL 102 the following semester in order to receive credit for both courses.
 Both courses should be taken during the first year.
-ENGL 100 does not satisfy the core curriculum requirements and must be passed with a grade of C or better before the student enrolls in ENG 102.
+ENGL 100 does not satisfy the core curriculum requirements and must be passed with a grade of C- or better before the student enrolls in ENG 102.

 A course in analytical writing designed for all students.
 Work will include discussion of the writing process, practice in writing expository prose, and the execution of a research paper.
+This course must be passed with a grade of C or better.

 This course is an introduction to the practices of critical reading, chiefly of artistic literature, but with applications for all types of texts; academic, professional, and popular.
 Through an introduction to major genres of literatures, literary terminology, and foundational theories, students will develop critical skills in analysis, interpretation, and argument while considering their own reading habits in the context of a range of reading traditions.
 This course is Writing Intensive and includes an analytical research project on a text of the student's choosing (topic subject to approval).